GoogleCloudPlatform/cluster-toolkit/community/examples/hpc-slurm6-tpu-v4.md

 ./ghpc deploy slurm6-tpu --auto-approve
 ```

 This would deploy slurm cluster with TPU partition, dynamic compute partition.
-Maxtest benchmark test script
+Maxtext benchmark test script
 will be stored in `/opt/apps/scripts/tpu-test` directory.

 ## Connect to the login node